 Yes, it is considered a safe procedure during early stages of pregnancy but they are reserved for severe cases like increased blood loss or anaemia.

-When a baby needs a blood transfusion, the medical team assess its blood type and suitability to ensure a safe procedure.
+The medical team assesses its blood type and other factors like suitability to ensure a safe procedure.
+It can treat jaundice, anemia and Rh incompatibility in babies.

 Yes, a fetus can receive a blood transfusion through a procedure called intrauterine transfusion (IUT).
 This rare treatment involves supplyingblood to baby while in the womb.